kubesphere/notification-manager/docs/template.md

 ## Overview

-The notifications are sent to receivers constructed via templates.
-The Notification Manager comes with default templates which also support customization.
+The notifications are rendered by notification templates first before they're sent to receivers.
+The Notification Manager comes with a set of default templates and also supports customizing templates.

-User can define global template and define template for receiver.
+Users can define global templates as well as templates for each receiver.

 ## Add global template